Louis-Aime/Milesian-calendar/Basic_Common/README.md

 This module should be re-encoded for sites that do not use the UTF-8 character set.

 ## RealTZmsOffset.js: a method for precise Timezone offset computation
-The method getRealTZmsOffset computes the real offset between a local hour and UTC in ms.
+The method getRealTZmsOffset computes the real offset between a local hour and UTC in ms (not in minutes !)
 Since local time before TZ were enforced is now taken into account, using TZOffset gives different results in different browsers.
-Hence this method, which mas originally developed with another module, UnicodeBasic.js
+Hence this method.